Empiree/DeftSharp.Windows.Input/README.md

 }
 ```

-In addition to the familiar `IsInputAllowed` method, we have overridden two more methods for input processing.

-`OnInputSuccess` - called if the input was processed successfully and no interceptor blocked it.

-`OnInputFailure` - called if the event was blocked by one or more interceptors.
-In it we will get the list of these interceptors.

 > [!NOTE]
 > The implementation of these 2 interceptors can be placed in one interceptor, but it is better to separate it.
 So that each is responsible for its own task.

 In order to use them, we need to call the `Hook` method.